Back to Podcast Guides

 • EASE turns emotional resistance into a structured inquiry: elicit, accept, surrender, inquire.

-• Choose meditation methods by fit, safety, and honest resonance — not novelty, dogma, or spiritual FOMO.
+• Choose meditation methods by fit, safety, and honest resonance rather than novelty, dogma, or spiritual FOMO.

 Free assessment